kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 The best practices in software development are always around faster feedback.
 From finding bugs earlier to finding out what the client *actually* wants by getting their input well before the end of a project.

-You can apply this concept during development through unit tests, but to see the best value you need to consider how your code could be tested as you go along writing it.
+You can apply this concept during development through unit tests, but to see the best value from your tests, you need to consider how your code could be tested as you go along writing it.

 Take this code for example: